Third suspect arrested year and a half after vehicle, ATM theft

 NAPOLEONVILLE - A year-and-a-half after a car theft and an ATM burglary, deputies arrested a third suspect in both incidents.

-The Assumption Parish Sheriff's Office responded to reports of an ATM burglary on Crossfield Lane in Carencro in November of 2023.
+The Assumption Parish Sheriff's Office responded to reports of an ATM burglary in November of 2023.
 A vehicle stolen from a nearby home was tied to the burglary, and deputies identified two possible suspects, who have both since been arrested.

 A third suspect was later identified as 27-year-old Deja Cohn.
 Cohn was arrested in Texas in March and was returned to Assumption Parish on Sunday.